 SUPERIOR SOLUTION

-Experience PhaseOne Antimicrobial Solution as part of an overall infection control strategy against Periprosthetic Joint Infections.
+Experience PhaseOne Antimicrobial Solution as part of an overall infection control strategy against a broad range of surgical procedures.

 • No-Rinse Formula